 M is also for mouse and muffin and moon, N for noodles and newspaper and a net!

 There is an intersex flag and it takes up 0.005% of the spread.
-If you’re concerned about your child hearing about this at school, I will remind you that the word list is a voluntary addition at the back of the book, there are probably 200+ other words and I’d take a wild guess that the teacher isn’t going through all of them.
+If you’re concerned about your child hearing about this at school, I will remind you that the word list is a voluntary addition at the back of the book, there are almost 300 other words and I’d take a wild guess that the teacher isn’t going through all of them.
 If you read this book at home you can decide how or even if you want to discuss this with your child.

 Look at that cute Shiba Inu!